Are you looking for the best baby closet storage ideas and organization tips?

 11. Use A Shoe Organizer

-If you still have more things to store, consider buying a shoe organizer to organize and store your baby’s onesies, hair accessories, bibs, diapers, underpants, toys, etc. It’s handy and affordable too, so you have no excuse for not getting one.
+If you still have more things to store, consider buying an over-the-door shoe organizer to organize and store your baby’s onesies, hair accessories, bibs, diapers, underpants, toys, etc. It’s handy and affordable too, so you have no excuse for not getting one.

 12. Add A Pegboard

 Add a pegboard in the wall to gain extra space in a small closet.
-If you need a pegboard this one from Amazon has good reviews.
+If you need a pegboard, this specific one from Amazon has good reviews.

 - Don’t have a closet?
 Then have a look at ways to keep baby clothes without a closet.